 Aims of the Lodge

-Our aims have remained the same since the establishment of the Lodge: first, to develop and maintain an interest in Masonic research by presenting and discussing papers in Lodge, and publishing papers and comments in Ars Quatuor Coronatorum (‘AQC’), the Lodge’s Transactions; and second, to enlist the support and cooperation of Masonic scholars globally and thereby to maintain research standards.
+Our aims have remained the same since the establishment of the Lodge: first, to maintain an interest in Masonic research by presenting and discussing papers in Lodge, and publishing papers and comments in Ars Quatuor Coronatorum (‘AQC’); and second, to enlist the support and encourage Masonic scholars globally, and thereby maintain research standards.

 The ‘Main Objects’ of the Lodge were detailed in the first volume of AQC: